xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 We believe in "self healing organizations" where circles (teams organized around topics) collaborate with each other.
 It's similar to how our own human body works.
 For instance: lungs provide oxygen to the body but they need red-blood cells to move the oxygen to the rest of the body; the brain can tell us where to drive, but it needs hands and feet to operate the car.

 Organizations like this give a lot of independence to their contributors.
 However, the organizations can only succeed if contributors know what is expected of them and are willing to follow a set of mutually agreed principles to ensure harmonious and effective working together.
-Ofcourse not every contributor is the same.
+Of course not every contributor is the same.

 Information flow and discipline is very important in such an organization.